paulo-xavier/uc10-documentation/code.md

 <br>

-## Explanation abut the code involving excel and python
+## 📋Explanation about the code involving excel and python

 ```